 Overview

-Our program will begin during the Spring 2024 semester with informational and learning sessions to better understand South Africa’s history of colonial settlement, apartheid, political struggle, and liberation.
+Our program will begin during the Fall 2024 and Spring 2025 semester with informational and learning sessions to better understand South Africa’s history of colonial settlement, apartheid, political struggle, and liberation.

 Students will dedicate the duration of the program to working at the community partner organizations listed below.
 These organizations seek to advocate for and improve the lives of displaced native South Africans, given the legacy of apartheid, as well as foreign-born Capetonians with immigrant and refugee status.
-Focusing on creating a more just South Africa for marginalized, migrant, and immigrant people, community partners work to help rehouse, resettle, and integrate squatter, refugee, and immigrant families into the society.
+Advocacy efforts include but are not limited to: housing and workers’rights, policy research and publication, advocacy for LGBTQIA+ identified persons who are unhoused and undocumented, asylum cases, etc. Focusing on creating a more just South Africa for marginalized, migrant, and immigrant people, community partners work to help rehouse, resettle, and integrate squatter, refugee, and immigrant families into the society.
 In the course of their placements, students will have the opportunity to meet with South Africans who were antiapartheid activists, union organizers, and legal advocates who fought the rigid system of apartheid.
 Confirmed guests will include: legal scholars who work with migrant and refugee communities and activists who advocate for displaced and unhoused squatters, foreign nationals, and asylees.

 Community Partnerships

-The DukeEngage Cape Town community partners will include organizations such as Human Sciences Research Council, Ndifuna Ukwazi, and the Refugee Rights Unit (University of Cape Town).
+Community partners will include organizations such as the Human Sciences Research Council (HSRC), Ndifuna Ukwazi (NU), the Refugee Rights Unit (University of Cape Town), Triangle Project, and the International Labour Research and Information Group (ILRIG).
 These organizations work towards “the cultural, social and economic integration of migrants, refugees and South Africans into local society.
 Perceiving migration as an opportunity,” they are committed to alleviating poverty and promoting development in the Western Cape while fostering integration between migrants, refugees and South Africans.
+Organizations offer “professional services to ensure the full realisation of constitutional and human rights to all South Africans” including those in the LGBTQIA+ community.

-Immigration, migration, and asylum is both a global issue and a South African one.
-While the history of the US southern border reflects efforts to control the arrival of refugees and migrant workers from Central America.
-South Africa’s borders similarly reflect histories of efforts by refugees and migrants to cross into a country perceived to provide both economic opportunity and political stability.
-In working with our community partners, students will be afforded insight into the universal challenge of displaced peoples motivated by economic, political, and increasingly ecological need.
+Displacement and dispossession, state neglect, and abandonment are global issues and South African ones.
+While the history of the US southern border reflects efforts to control the arrival of refugees and migrant workers from Central America, South Africa’s borders similarly reflect histories of efforts by refugees and migrants to cross into a country perceived to provide both economic opportunity and political stability.
+In working with our community partners, students will be afforded insight into the universal challenge of displaced peoples motivated by economic, political, and increasingly ecological need as well as domestic policies of exclusion.

-Students interning with our partners will support asylum cases, advocacy campaigns, access to urban housing and land, and a host of other services provided to displaced nationals, asylum seekers, refugees, and migrants.
+Students interning with our partners will support asylum cases, advocacy campaigns, access to urban housing and land, and a host of other services provided to displaced nationals, asylum seekers, refugees, migrants, women, the poor, and members of the LGBTQIA+ community.

 Program Requirements